You just got diagnosed with an autoimmune disorder.

 It did however make me hyper aware of food packaging.
 Like never before!

 I don’t think anyone has a ‘healthy’ relationship with food.
 Whether you eat for fuel, eat for pleasure, or eat when you’re hungry.
 I think around 80% of the human population genuinely have an emotional attachment to food.
-Be that a good, or bad emotional attachment.

 So how have I managed my diet since diagnosis: